19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 2. Morris Thompson Cultural & Visitors Center

-Continuing with the best things to do in Fairbanks, Alaska, you must visit Morris Thompson Cultural & Visitors Center which illustrates a realistic overview of the Alaskan way of life and their traditions.
+Continuing with the best things to do in Fairbanks, Alaska, you must visit Morris Thompson Cultural & Visitors Center, which provides a realistic overview of the Alaskan way of life, cultural history, and traditions.

 I called Alaska home for many years.
 This is your localโ€™s guide for the best things to do in Fairbanks, Alaska for first time visitors and return guests.